Andrew1J/SoftDevWorkshop/25_flask-apache/README.md

+# how-to :: DEPLOY A FLASK APP ON APACHE2
+---
+## Overview
+Guide to creating a deploying a Flask app on Apache2

+### Estimated Time Cost: 30 minutes

+### Prerequisites:
+- A Digital Ocean account with a payment method
+- You are breathing

+## Instructions (Two Different Methods)
 ### Add your first app on the droplet!
 1. Clone your workshop repo onto the new machine (use http unless you want to add a key to the VM)
    ```